Frequently Asked Questions

 Please browse around my website for the answer/information and to be sure I'm the right person to help you.
 If you think so then please get in touch.
 I'm always glad to help students.

 I'm always happy to hear from potential students and researchers with scientific interests similar to ours.
 Please visit my lab's website to see the type of work we do.
 If you think you would fit well in our group then by all means contact me.
-Funding is always an issue but even if we don't have any vacancies, quite often it is possible to apply for fellowships, etc., so please feel free to drop me a line.
+Funding is usually the major hurdle for people to join our lab.
+But even if we don't have any vacancies quite often it is possible to apply for fellowships, etc., so please feel free to drop me a line.

 Likewise, I'm glad to hear from potential colleagues and collaborators in academia and in industry.
 We already collaborate with many other UK labs and with researchers and companies worldwide (US, Israel, China, Singapore, India, The Netherlands, Germany, Italy, Canada, Russian, etc.).

 This is probably the question I've been asked the most, which is why I wrote a brief essay on how to become a biogerontologist.

 I'm not a physician and so I cannot give medical advice.
 I do maintain, however, a review of anti-aging products that debates various products and lifestyles from a scientific perspective.